neu-pdi/cs2100-public-resources/lecture-notes/l18-quiz2.md

 ## Topics
 - Properties (attributes with getters and setters)
-- Lists
 - Sets and dictionaries
-- Calculating statistics using Pandas and Numpy
+- Lists: sorting, mapping, filtering
+- Correlation